Suresh Gopi: Early life and education

-Suresh Gopi was born on 26 June 1958 at Kollam, Kerala (present-day Alappuzha, Kerala) to K. Gopinathan Pillai, a film distributor, and V. Gnanalekshmi Amma, as their eldest son.
-His parents hail from Kollam city (present-day Kollam district, kerala).

-After his birth, Gopi's family moved to his father's house in Kollam where he was raised.
-He has three younger brothers: Subhash Gopi and twins Sunil G Pillai and Sanil G Pillai.
-His ancestral home (tharavad) is in Kollam city near Madannada, and the Kollam Bharanikavu Devi Temple near Madannada, Pallimukku, is his ancestral family temple.
+Suresh Gopi was born in Alappuzha district, Kerala to his parents K. Gopinathan Pillai, a film distributor, and V. Gnanalekshmi Amma as their eldest son.
+He has three brothers: Subhash Gopi, and twins Sunil G. Pillai and Sanil G. Pillai.
+His parents hail from present-day Kollam district.
+After he was born, Suresh Gopi's family moved to his father's house in Kollam and he was brought up in Kollam.
+His ancestral home is in Madannada, Kollam, and Kollurvila Bharanikavu Devi Temple in Pallimukku is his family temple.

-Gopi attended Infant Jesus Anglo-Indian School in Kollam.
-He then completed the bachelor's degree in Zoology, and a master's degree in English Literature from Fatima Mata National College in Kollam.
+Suresh attended Infant Jesus Anglo-Indian School in Kollam.
+Later, he completed his bachelor's degree in Zoology and a master's degree in English literature from the Fatima Mata National College in Kollam.